nguyentrongquocuet/health-app/README.md

 - Bundle size is too large(422kb after gzip)
 - No API error handling
 - The app is not responsive
+- The chart in home page wouldnt switch to the `year` range after first load

 # Dev env:
 Node.js: 16.13.1